 Smart walking stick for blind people: an application of 3D printer

 Faidur Rahman, Md.
 Allama Ikbal, Univ. of Rajshahi (Bangladesh); Md.
 Hasnat Kabir, Hidemitsu Furukawa, Yamagata Univ.
 (Japan)

-A prototype of smart walking stick has been designed and characterized for the people who are visually impaired.
+A prototype of the smart walking stick has been designed and characterized for the people who are visually impaired.
 The proposed system was designed into two stages, i.e. hardware and software.
-Two ultrasonic sonar sensors were used to detect in front obstacle and street surface obstacle such as manhole.
+Two ultrasonic sonar sensors were used to detect in front obstacle and street surface obstacle such as a manhole.
 The distance between sensor and the obstacle is calculated by the received signal.
-The calculated distance value is compared with the pre-define value and determines whether the obstacle is present or not.
+The calculated distance value is compared with the pre-defined value and determines whether the obstacle is present or not.
 An Up-Mini 3D printer was used to print the sensor holders which were mounted on the walking stick.
 Therefore, the sensors were fixed in the right position.
 Another sensor was used for the detecting the water on the walking street.
-The performance for detecting the obstacles and water indicate the merit of smart walking stick.
+The performance for detecting the obstacles and water indicate the merit of the smart walking stick.

 3D gel printing and applications

 Kazuyuki Sakai, Masato Wada, Kyuuichiro Takamatsu, Azusa Saito, Ajit Khosla, Masaru Kawakami, Hidemitsu Furukawa, Yamagata Univ.
 (Japan)